KlapTrap/Peachy-Tree/README.md

 2. Make it more responsive.
 3. Fetch real data.
 4. Test other browsers - Devloped and Tested on Chrome only
+5. Better match the designs - Use correct font, etc.